rdf4cpp/rdf4cpp/src/rdf4cpp/rdf/storage/node/identifier/README.md

 ```

 `NodeID` is the most frequently used identifier and is thus aligned with the LSB.
-In the following, the parts of `NodeBackendHandle` will be explained starting from the most significant bits because the
+In the following, the writer of `NodeBackendHandle` will be explained starting from the most significant bits because the
-parts in the less significant depend on the parts in the more significant bits.
+parts in the less significant depend on the writer in the more significant bits.

 ## Free Tagging Bits (3 bit)